schorschinho/LCModel/README.md

 ## Compilation procedures

-This is how the executables in the `binaries` folder were generated
+This is how the executables in the `binaries` folder were generated:

 ### Windows 10